Are The “Innovative” Re-Timer wearable SAD Light Glasses A Step in the Right Direction?

 These glasses come with the promise of being lightweight, at just 400 grams, and this is not disputed by those that have tried them.
 The only potential issue here is that some find them a little uncomfortable on the bridge of the nose.

-Find more reviews about the Re-Timer wearable Light Therapy Glasses for SAD, jet-lag and sleep disturbances on Amazon here.
+Find more information about the Re-Timer wearable Light Therapy Glasses for SAD, jet-lag and sleep disturbances on Amazon here.